vertica/VerticaPy/EXAMPLE.md

 Let's deal with the outliers.
-There are many methods to find them (LocalOutlier Factors, DBSCAN, KMeans...) but we will just winsorize the 'fare' distribution which is the main subject to this anomaly (some passengers could have paid a very expensive fare but outliers could destroy our model prediction).
+There are many methods to find them (LocalOutlier Factors, DBSCAN, KMeans...) but we will just winsorize the 'fare' distribution, which has the most outliers.
+We would expect this because some passengers could have paid a very expensive fare, but outliers could destroy our model prediction.

 ```python